The book rose to #2 on Amazon’s sales rankings as a result (it was already at #10). Holds have risen dramatically in libraries.

 With all the news about Ebola lately, we had a lot of requests for the Ebola chapter from David Quammen’s Spillover.
 We’ve pulled the chapter out and are publishing it as a paperback with some updates and a new introduction by the author.

 In today’s New York Times, Michiko Kakutani reviews it, saying that Quammen warns readers not to take Richard Preston’s “lurid descriptions of Ebola’s consequences literally” in his best selling book, The Hot Zone.
 Nevertheless, Quammen ” shows in these pages that the reality of the virus is horrifying without any apocalyptic embellishment.”

 Kakutani also mention journalist Laurie Garrett’s “illuminating and encyclopedic book The Coming Plague” (Penguin Books).

-When Ebola began making headlines, one of the few books on the topic was the 20-year-old nonfiction title that the NYT says could “be classified as dystopian nonfiction,” The Hot Zone.(RH/Anchor Trade; Mass Market; S&S Audio).
+When Ebola began making headlines this year, one of the few books on the topic was the 20-year-old nonfiction title that the NYT says could “be classified as dystopian nonfiction,” The Hot Zone,(RH/Anchor Trade; Mass Market; S&S Audio).

 Asked why he and brother Doug Preston each write such scary books, he says people often wonder if they come from terrible childhoods.
 But no, he says, “It comes from storytelling around the dinner table.
 We all just got into the habit of telling weird and interesting stories.”